-9.45.270 Fraudulent filing of vehicle report of sale.

-Every person who files a vehicle report of sale without the knowledge of the transferee shall be guilty of fraudulent filing of vehicle report of sale and shall be punished as follows:

-- (1) Where the victim incurred damages in an amount less than two hundred fifty dollars, the defendant is guilty of a gross misdemeanor. - (2) Where the victim incurred damages in an amount exceeding two hundred fifty dollars, the defendant is guilty of a class C felony. - (3) Where the victim incurred damages in an amount exceeding one thousand five hundred dollars, the defendant is guilty of a class B felony.
+- 9.45.270 Fraudulent filing of vehicle report of sale.
+Every person who files a vehicle report of sale without the knowledge of the transferee shall be guilty of fraudulent fil- - knowledge of the transferee shall be guilty of fraudulent filing of vehicle report of sale and shall be punished as follows: - (1) Where the victim incurred damages in an amount less than two hundred fifty dollars, the defendant is guilty of a gross misdemeanor. - (2) Where the victim incurred damages in an amount exceeding two hundred fifty dollars, the defendant is guilty of a class C felony. - (3) Where the victim incurred damages in an amount exceeding one thousand five hundred dollars, the defendant is guilty of a class B felony.
 [2006 c 291 § 1.]